nxsh/GitTutorial/README.md

 # GitTutorial
-Getting used to git repos.
+Content used to teach my year 13 class how to use git and GitHub

 # First commit
 Some new text